Non-commutative nature of $\ell$-adic vanishing cycles: Preliminaries

-\sssec{} In \cite{to07}, B.~To\"en showed that there is a well behaved theory of dg localizations.
-In other words, for every $T\in \dgCat_S$ and every (saturated) collection of morphisms $\uW \subset T$, there exists a dg category $T[\uW^{-1}]\in \dgCat_S$ endowed with a dg functor $T\to T[\uW^{-1}]$ which has the following universal property: it induces a fully faithful $\oo$-functor of functor $\oo$-categories
+In \cite{to07}, B.~To\"en showed that there is a well behaved theory of dg-localizations.
+In other words, for every $\sT \in \dgCat_S$ and every (saturated) collection of morphisms $\sW \subset \sT$, there exists a dg-category $\sT[\sW^{-1}]\in \dgCat_S$ endowed with a dg-functor $\sT \to \sT[\sW^{-1}]$ which has the following universal property: it induces a fully faithful embedding of functor $\oo$-categories